Kia Orana and Welcome to Vaka Eiva 2014 – The Eleventh Event!

 21st to 28th November 2014

-As usual there will plenty happening off the water with even more cultural activities and entertainment than ever: Art by the Lagoon (featuring the ever popular Paddle exhibition) Traditional canoe carving, Go Local Trade Day, Trips on the Marumaru Atua Sailing Vaka, Drumming and Dance Performances.
+As usual there will plenty happening off the water with cultural activities to entertain first time visitors as well as those who have returned time and time again - we know this is why you love coming back!
+Traditional canoe carving, Go Local Trade Day, Trips on the Marumaru Atua Sailing Vaka, Drumming and Dance Performances.
 We’re known for our competitive paddling at the highest level with more laid-back “fun in the sun” events served up with the inimitable Cook Islands hospitality - a paddling festival with something for everyone.
 Bring the family to enjoy the ride!

 After a wonderful week in Rarotonga, you can head over to Aitutaki for the popular Motu to Motu race – this truly is Paddling in Paradise!